Western Interior Seaway: Fauna

-The Western Interior Seaway was a shallow sea, filled with abundant marine life.
-Interior Seaway denizens included predatory marine reptiles such as plesiosaurs, and mosasaurs.
-Other marine life included sharks such as Squalicorax, Cretoxyrhina, and the giant shellfish-eating Ptychodus mortoni (believed to be 10 m long); and advanced bony fish including Pachyrhizodus, Enchodus, and the massive 4 to 5 m long Xiphactinus, larger than any modern bony fish.
+The Western Interior Seaway was a shallow sea, with abundant marine life.
+Interior seaway denizens included predatory marine reptiles such as plesiosaurs, and mosasaurs.
+Other marine life included sharks such as Squalicorax, Cretoxyrhina, and the giant durophagous Ptychodus mortoni (believed to be 10 m long); and advanced bony fish including Pachyrhizodus, Enchodus, and the massive 4 to 5 m long Xiphactinus, larger than any modern bony fish.
 Other sea life included invertebrates such as mollusks, ammonites, squid-like belemnites, and plankton including coccolithophores that secreted the chalky platelets that give the Cretaceous its name, foraminiferans and radiolarians.

-The Western Interior Seaway was home to early birds, including the flightless Hesperornis that had stout legs for swimming through water and tiny wings used for marine steering rather than flight; and the tern-like Ichthyornis, an early avian with a toothy beak.
+The seaway was home to early birds, including the flightless Hesperornis that had stout legs for swimming through water and tiny wings used for marine steering rather than flight; and the tern-like Ichthyornis, an early avian with a toothy beak.
 Ichthyornis shared the sky with large pterosaurs such as Nyctosaurus and Pteranodon.
-Pteranodon fossils are very common; it was probably a major participant in the surface ecosystem, though it was found in only the southern reaches of the Seaway.
+Pteranodon fossils are very common; it was probably a major participant in the surface ecosystem, though it was found in only the southern reaches of the seaway.

 Inoceramids (oyster-like bivalve molluscs) were well-adapted to life in the oxygen-poor bottom mud of the seaway.
 These left abundant fossils in the Kiowa, Greenhorn, Niobrara, Mancos, and Pierre formations.
 There is great variety in the shells and the many distinct species have been dated and can be used to identify specific beds in those rock formations of the seaway.
 Many species can easily fit in the palm of the hand, while some like Inoceramus (Haploscapha) grandis could be well over a meter in diameter.
 Entire schools of fish sometimes sought shelter within the shell of the giant Platyceramus.
 The shells of the genus are known for being composed of prismatic calcitic crystals that grew perpendicular to the surface, and fossils often retain a pearly luster.